 Despite being genetically identical with each other, clones will not be the same regarding behavioral attributes.
 Aside from that, their similarities regarding physical appearance are not guaranteed.

-• Aside from that, most clones produced have had reduced longevity and developed health problems.
-For instance, Dolly the sheep had abnormalities in her DNA (i.e., shortened telomeres), suggesting that some of her own cells bear the “age” of the source organisms.
+It should be important to note that genetic material is not the sole determinant of these characteristics.
+Of course, chances that a pair of clones will be subjected to different habitats and have varying nutritional loads are very high, thus imprinting different changes and contributions to each one.
+Aside from that, most clones produced have had reduced longevity and developed health problems.
+For instance, Dolly the sheep had abnormalities in her DNA (i.e., shortened telomeres), suggesting that some of her own cells bear the “age ” of the source organisms.

 2. It is regarded as unethical, and the probability of abuse is very high

-One of the strongest arguments against cloning is about its ethical concerns.
+One of the strongest arguments against cloning is about its ethical concerns .
 Aside from the idea of manipulating living organisms, critics say that the mere process of clone production requires the exploitation of life.

-• In the case of Dolly, the sheep, more than 277 attempts were conducted before a viable clone was produced.
-This only suggests that if humans were to be cloned, scientists would need to conduct numerous “failed” attempts.
+In the case of Dolly, the sheep, more than 277 attempts were conducted before a viable clone was produced.
+This only suggests that if humans were to be cloned, scientists would need to conduct numerous “failed ” attempts.
+With that, critics highly believe that it would be unethical to clone humans unless these problems become known and be resolved at a level of certainty.

 3. The offspring lack genetic uniqueness